serso/android-checkout/README.md

 ### Building from sources

 **Checkout** is built by Gradle.
 The project structure and build procedure are standard for Android libraries.
+An environmental variable with name ANDROID_HOME must be set before building and should point to Android SDK installation folder (f.e. /opt/android/sdk).
+Please
-Please refer to [Gradle User Guide](http://tools.android.com/tech-docs/new-build-system/user-guide) for more information about building.
+refer to [Gradle User Guide](http://tools.android.com/tech-docs/new-build-system/user-guide) for more information about building.

 Android Studio/IDEA project configuration files are also checked into the repository.
 Use "File->Open..." to open the project.